-- Vice Chancellor, Pepperdine University since 2016 - Former strategic adviser to Bloomberg BNA (2014 2015) after its acquisition of her technology company - Professor (1983 2013) and Professor Emeritus (since 2013) of the Pepperdine University School of Law - Co-founder and former chief strategy officer of Exemplify, Inc., a technology knowledge management company, until its acquisition by Bloomberg BNA in 2014 - Founder and former executive director of the Palmer Center for Entrepreneurship and the Law at Pepperdine Law School - First holder of Laure Sudreau-Rippe Endowed Chair at Pepperdine University School of Law - A nationally recognized author, lecturer and consultant in the area of securities law compliance, environmental, social and governance issues, banking law, corporate governance, and general corporate law - Co-founder (with HRL Laboratories, LLC) of X-Laboratories, a technology company, and founder or co-founder of several other technology companies
+- · Vice Chancellor, Pepperdine University since 2016 - Former strategic adviser to Bloomberg BNA (2014 2015) after its acquisition of her technology company - Professor (1983 2013) and Professor Emeritus (since 2013) of the Pepperdine University School of Law - Co-founder and former chief strategy officer of Exemplify, Inc., a technology knowledge management company, until its acquisition by Bloomberg BNA in 2014 - Founder and former executive director of the Palmer Center for Entrepreneurship and the Law at Pepperdine Law School - · First holder of Laure Sudreau-Rippe Endowed Chair at Pepperdine University School of Law - A nationally recognized author, lecturer and consultant in the area of securities law compliance, environmental, social and governance issues, banking law, corporate governance, and general corporate law - Co-founder (with HRL Laboratories, LLC) of X-Laboratories, a technology company, and founder or co-founder of several other technology companies - Ms. Kerr has earned the CERT Certificate in Cybersecurity Oversight from the Carnegie Mellon University Software Engineering Institute, the Certificate from the University of Cambridge program in Disruptive Technologies, and the Certificate in Artificial Intelligence from MIT.

-- Other Public Company Boards: AppFolio, Inc., provider of cloud-based business management software (since 2015); Tilly's, Inc., a retailer of apparel, footwear and accessories (since 2011) - Previous Public Company Boards (Past Five Years): Fidelity National Financial, Inc., a title insurance provider (2016 2018); TCW Strategic Income Fund, Inc., a NYSE-listed closed-end registered investment company (2010-2016)
+- Other Public Company Boards: AppFolio, Inc., provider of cloud-based business management software (since 2015); Tilly's, Inc., a retailer of apparel, footwear and accessories (since 2011) - Previous Public Company Boards (Past Five Years): Fidelity National Financial, Inc., a title insurance provider (2016 - 2018); TCW Strategic Income Fund, Inc., a NYSE-listed closed-end registered investment company (2010-2016)